Light and airy black sesame loaf bread made using the Poolish method. This loaf of…

 - Hot Boiling Water: Use the water immediately just after boiling it so that it will be hot enough.

 - Unsalted Butter: I like to use Paysan Breton butter for its reasonable pricing for everyday use.

 - Brown Sugar: I’m using brown sugar from Japan, which states 黑糖 on the package.
 I find it gives deeper flavor to the bread, compared to the usual light brown sugar we get from supermarkets.
 You can definitely use the usual brown sugar or just caster sugar for this recipe if you don’t have any Japanese brown sugar in your pantry.

 - Salt: I use pink sea salt here, but you can use any type of salt you usually use in your cooking.

-I also some milk to brush the top of the bread dough and sprinkled with some oats.
+I also used some milk to brush the top of the bread dough before sprinkling with some oats.
 The oats will stick to the dough surface better this way.
 This step is totally optional.
 You can simply just leave the top empty without oats or glaze.

 >> MORE YUMMY BREAD RECIPES:

 - Pandan Killer Toast